moyamartin/bms_hardware/README.md

 ## Features

-As the main goal of this project, this board is design to support a li-ion battery pack with a 6 series - 3 parallel architecture based on 18650PF cells following the next goals:
+As the main goal of this project, this board is designed to support a li-ion battery pack with a 6 series - 3 parallel architecture based on 18650PF cells following the next goals: